serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 3. Use `flickr.photosets.getPhotos` using those two ids to get a list of `photoId`s for that Album
 4. Use `flickr.photos.getSizes` for each of those `photoId`s for a list of URLs linking to automatically generated images for those photos (or use the `id`, `secret` and `server` fields from the previous response to construct the URLs manually)

-I, however, would need to make even more: a call to `flickr.photosets.getInfo` to get info about the album (title, description, number of views, comments...), a call *per photo* to `flickr.photos.getInfo` to get its title, caption, views, comments & tags, and another call per photo to `flickr.photos.getExif` to get the EXIF metadata, a call to `flickr.photos.getSizes` to build out a response `img` element for each photo in the gallery...
+I, however, would need to make even more: a call to `flickr.photosets.getInfo` to get info about the album (title, description, number of views, comments...), a call *per photo* to `flickr.photos.getInfo` to get its title, caption, views, comments & tags, and another call per photo to `flickr.photos.getExif` to get the EXIF metadata, a call to `flickr.photos.getSizes` to [build out a responsive `img` element](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) for each photo in the gallery...

 For a 100 photo album, I'd need 303 network requests.
 Can I get a collective 'nope'?

 And it got worse.
-The response data was a mess to handle. `photos` count was represented as a `string`, `views` was a `number`, the `title` and `description` were nested in an unnecessary object under a `_content` key, and the dates were in a UNIX timestamp format wrapped in a `string`.
+The response data was a mess to handle.
+The `photos` count was represented as a `string`, `views` was a `number`, the `title` and `description` were nested in an unnecessary object under a `_content` key, and the dates were either formatted as a UNIX timestamp or a MySQL DateTime value wrapped in a `string`.

-I could do so much better.
+Surely, I thought, there must be a better way.

 # The New Way - GraphQL

+Enter: GraphQL!

 Why GraphQL?
 So glad you asked.
 Let's go back to those 300+ requests from earlier.
 I can now grab all of that data in **one** request using a query that looks a bit like this: